jacobhilton/first_name_generator/README.md

 50 names of length 14
 31 names of length 15

 The generator takes a "creativity" parameter.
-When set close to zero, with high probability the generated name corresponds to the first principal component of the names of that length:

-Ra
-May
-Jaan
-Jaran
-Jarlen
-Lanesia
-Lareisha
-Marhalinn
-Martarious
-Christopher
-Christiopher
-Joseinmichael
-Macaaelizabeth
-Christopherjaan

-At the other extreme, when the creativity parameter is very large, the generated names of a given length are distributed close to uniformly at random:

-Yb
-Whm
-Esav
-Cpqai
-Rytkho
-Yzlmcxv
-Pimrwrcf
-Dbobxeuas
-Xzbhxaycnr
-Qmqvyqphwwr
-Wrmowmqxbtqw
-Fcdxmpirnaokr
-Mrpywytzyhlyyp
-Aplsiavmlqowgxo

-Using a creativity of 2 seems to work as a reasonable compromise:

-Titiso
-Lisreqrt
-Asbe
-Dersi
-Mrrhnehano
-Zerli
-Ekae
-Dtrse
-Mirse
-Mersi
-Jefrdrla
-Totuyo
-Rytiho
-Etbi
-Dojbydias
-Dikbyeuah
-Filhant
-Lesrnret
-Erai
-Jisierct
+When set close to zero, the generated name corresponds to a point close to the line passing through the mean and the first principal component of the names of that length.
+It will therefore typically be one of the following, depending on which side of the mean is chosen:

+Si or Oc
+Dan or Ara
+Mana or Aran
+Jaren or Ahana
+Jarlen or Alanna
+Lanenia or Shaneen
+Mamarian or Shaneene
+Marharius or Shantenla
+Mantarious or Alessandea
+Christopher or Quantarious
+Christiopher or Jisheelmarie
+Josephmichael or Marialiamarie
+Macaaelizabeth or Chtwstimijaael
+Christopherjaan or Joanchrlstapher

+At the other extreme, when the creativity parameter is very large, the generated names of a given length are distributed much more uniformly, as in these examples:

+Rx
+Crq
+Dhjy
+Keloa
+Saeiee
+Kayarin
+Chieetlq
+Jxaiaixxj
+Jqanaxaiux
+Yxqiszxiobf
+Cwwjxqidwxzc
+Hbffqzxslxzfp
+Cfzivxgzvaqzqc
+Vbiqivtepnblurf

+Here are some names generated using a creativity of 1.5:

+Juanaajhris
+Anilrane
+Eurs
+Camsila
+Chrettntaone
+Denaaa
+Aerei
+Hyril
+Galnaandrn
+Cari
+Joara
+Cisiie
+Talar
+Crrloe
+Mayoe
+Kaealina
+Taniotnn
+Alaralia
+Arrree

 The dataset is taken from [this](https://www.drupal.org/project/namedb) Drupal project, which is licensed under the GNU General Public License, Version 2.